Buying a 12V Portable Fridge – A Beginners Guide (Part 1)

 Dual zone fridgeThe second item on the potential purchaser’s check list is the Fridge vs Freezer specification – smaller fridges often have just one compartment, which can be used as a Fridge or Freezer.
 The temperature can be set anywhere from -20ºC to +20ºC.

 Larger fridges often have two compartments, and are advertised as either Single Zone (fridge OR freezer) or Dual Zone (fridge AND freezer).
-Dual zone fridges can have one compartment set to -18ºC, and the other compartment set to +4ºC.
+Dual Zone fridges can have one compartment set to -18ºC, and the other compartment set to +4ºC.
 Ideal for overnight camping trips, or keeping those ice-creams cold for the picnic treat!

-Fridges: Adventure Kings | Brass Monkey | Dune (Anaconda)
+Fridges: Adventure Kings | Brass Monkey | Dune (Anaconda) | XTM (BCF)

 Power Me Up